-Since its beginnings in the 1880's, the Boston Architectural College has formulated design education as an endeavor led by design professionals.
-Currently, the College employs Architects, Interior Designers, Landscape Architects and other design-related experts who offer students an excellent design education, steeped in the practicalities of real-world experience and informed by inspiring leaders in the various spatial design fields.
-All groups of BAC faculty are offered the opportunity to engage in a series of four teaching and learning courses offered by the Institution.
+Since its beginnings in 1889, The Boston Architectural College has believed in design education as an endeavor led by working professionals.
+Currently, the College employs architects, interior designers, landscape architects, and other design-related experts who offer students an excellent design education, steeped in the practicalities of real-world experience and informed by inspiring leaders in the various spatial design fields.
+All BAC faculty are offered the opportunity to engage in a series of four teaching and learning courses offered by the College.

 Teaching at the BAC

-The BAC hires part-time adjunct instructors on a rolling basis.
-Instructors are expected to have completed graduate degrees in their fields.
-Qualified applicants should e-mail their resume or CV and a letter of interest to: email@example.com.
+The BAC hires part-time adjunct faculty on a rolling basis.
+Faculty are expected to have completed graduate degrees in their fields.
+Qualified applicants should email their resume or CV and a letter of interest to: email@example.com.